bartosz-kozak/Sample-script/README.md

 # Sample-script
-Sample script created for data analysis
+Sample Python and R script created for data analysis.